DiegoDerksen/homemediaserver/Nvidiashield-debloating/README.md

 * Note the IP address of the Shield to access it through ADB

 ### 1c.
 Connect to shield through ADB
-After installing ADB on your PC/Mac
+After installing ADB on your PC/Mac (If you're on Windows go to the extracted ADB folder and use the commands)
 * Use the terminal/cmd to type the following command
 ```
 adb connect (IP-of-your-Shield)